wp-plugins/sportspress-tv/readme.txt

 As the only ePlayer provider to WordPress users, you can now embed professional sports videos on your WordPress website using our new plugin, SportsPress TV.

 Offering premium news & highlights from leading globals sports; over 350 dedicated channels.
-SportsPress TV will offer your keep your users entertained for hours!
+SportsPress TV will keep your visitors entertained for hours!

 = How does it work? =
 SportsPress TV is a free WordPress plugin that allows you to embed professional sports content on your website.
 We currently offer several different channels for different sports in different languages and regions, including the Premier League, NBA, NFL, and MLB to name a few.